 The 5Ps of healthcare marketing reflect the key marketing elements used to attract more patients to their healthcare systems, doctors, or services.
 They consist of:

-Physicians set the standard when it comes to the level of care, and these expectations affect the marketing team as well.
+Physicians set the standard when it comes to the level of care, and these expectations affect the hospital marketing team as well.
 Physicians and healthcare administrators have a large degree of influence when it comes to adopting new procedures and expanding patient access to healthcare solutions.

 The views and opinions of esteemed medical professionals are the beating heart of healthcare organizations.
 An organization can claim to be many things but the physicians are the ones that put an organization’s mission into practice.

-That is why, when you’re creating a healthcare marketing strategy, consider using the physician's experiences, advice, and achievements as a part of a winning campaign.
+That is why, when you’re creating a hospital marketing strategy, consider using the physician's experiences, advice, and achievements as a part of a winning campaign.
 One way to do this is by sharing physicians’ profiles or a brief interview in a blog post that can be promoted on social media.

 Watch this video by St. Luke’s Health where they introduce their Medical Director of Heart Transplant Services - Andrew Civitello.

-You can also share health tips and recommendations on a social media post, on YouTube or as a written blog.
+As a part of your healthcare marketing strategy, You can also share health tips and recommendations on a social media post, on YouTube or as a written blog.

 Healthcare marketing should always focus on patient care first and foremost.
 Today’s patients are more informed and aware due to easier access to information and so, providing concise, relevant, and up-to-date information is key.